 Weiss-Mann’s reputation as a recitalist was also great.
 After her long-delayed solo debut in New York on May 9, 1949, The New York Times wrote,

 It was good to hear her in a whole program of her own.
 She is an excellent artist, and after collaborating so self-effacingly with others—often playing only the continuo—she deserved the spotlight. … The way Mme.
 Weiss-Mann sat at the black and gold harpsichord, her hands moving over the two keyboards as swiftly as dragonflies, one would have thought it easy to play with such accuracy.
 For she has the assurance that comes from thorough mastery of the instrument.
 Because of her technical skill, it was easy to lose sight of it in concentrating on the quality of her interpretations.
 But one couldn’t help admiring the way she achieved subtle variations of color without faltering in the firmness and resilience of her rhythms.

-At the time of her death on May 18, 1951, a week after her sixty-sixth birthday, she held the position of Lecturer at the Newark College of Arts and Sciences at Rutgers University.
+At the time of her death on May 18, 1951, a week after her 66th birthday, she held the position of Lecturer at the Newark College of Arts and Sciences at Rutgers University.

 Reimers, Brita.
 “Edith Weiss-Mann.”
 In Hamburgische Biografie-Personenlexikon, Volume 1.
 Hamburg: Christians, 2001.